 Place the warm lids onto the rims and screw the rings firmly into place, but not as tightly as you can.
 You can tighten the rings a bit further once the jars have cooled.

 Make sure the water level in the kettle will fully cover the tops of the jars by about 1 inch.
 Bring the water to a rolling boil and lower the jars nestled in the rack into the water and cover the kettle.
-Set the timer for 10 minutes for most jams, jellies and chutney, slightly longer for fruits and pickles, or following the instructions in the recipe.
+Set the timer for 10 minutes for most jams, jellies, and chutneys, slightly longer for fruits and pickles, or follow the instructions in the recipe.

 Once the processed jars have been removed from the water bath canner, let them sit, undisturbed, for at least an hour.
 As the jars cool, the lids will become sunken in the center and you may hear a little "ping," indicating the lids have sealed.
 If they don't seal, refrigerate the preserved food and eat within two weeks, or you can try using another lid and going through the water bath process again.

 Now, it's time to stand back and admire your good work.
 There's nothing quite like the sense of accomplishment that comes from creating something delicious that you can share and enjoy months later.
 Be sure to label your babies, and include a canning date.
-There are tons of pretty labels to make those jars stand out, and some designed for easy removal, so you can fill them up again.
+There are tons of pretty labels to make those jars stand out, and some are even designed for easy removal, so you can fill them up again.

 Storing Your Jars